OmnipotentLabs/communeaisetup/README.md

 ### After reboot start Docker Desktop
-- Start Docker-desktop, you can skip registering if you want. *(Sometimes Docker-desktop can crash the first time it starts and can ask if you want to reset to default, just click reset and restart Docker-desktop if this happens)*
+- Start Docker-desktop, you can skip registering if you want.
+<br>*(Sometimes Docker-desktop can crash the first time it starts and can ask if you want to reset to default, just click reset and restart Docker-desktop if this happens)*

 ### Setup WSL and Ubuntu
 - **Right** click the Start menu and open Windows Powershell (admin).